Software Applications

 An open source, cross-platform native UI framework is wxWidgets (formerly called wxWindows).

 There are some applications that are useful on Win32 where an equivalent application is already included in any major Linux distribution.
-I use FileZilla for FTP client and FTP server.
-I use PuTTY for an SSH client.
-I use WinSCP for a secure shell file manager.
-I use TortoiseSVN and TortoiseCVS for source code control.
+I use FileZilla for FTP client and FTP server, wheras on Kubuntu Linux I use Konqueror for an FTP client and vsftpd for an FTP server.
+I use PuTTY for an SSH client on Windows, and Konsole on Kubuntu.
+I use WinSCP for a secure shell file manager under Windows, and Konqueror under Kubuntu.
+I use TortoiseSVN and TortoiseCVS and TortoiseHG for source code control, and mostly command line svn or cvs or hg or git clients under Ubuntu.
 PDF Creator is a tool for creating PDF documents just by printing them from any Windows application.
+To compare or “diff” files, I use WinMerge on Windows, Kompare on Kubuntu, or Meld on Ubuntu.
+I use 7-zip for archiving on Windows.